LiamJCates/Programming-Notes/C/Scope.md

 As an alternative to automatic variables, it is possible to define variables that are external to all functions, that is, variables that can be accessed by name by any function.

+It is important to distinguish between the declaration of an external variable and its definition.
+A declaration announces the properties of a variable (primarily its type); a definition also causes storage to be set aside.
+If the lines

+int sp;
+double val[MAXVAL];

+appear outside of any function, they define the external variables sp and val, cause storage to be set aside, and also serve as the declaration for the rest of that source file.
+On the other hand, the lines

+extern int sp;
+extern double vall];

+declare for the rest of the source file that sp is an int and that val is a double array (whose size is determined elsewhere), but they do not create the variables or reserve storage for them.
+There must be only one definition of an external variable among all the files that make up the source program; other files may contain extern declarations to access it.
+(There may also be extern declarations in the file containing the definition') Array sizes must be specified with the definition, but are optional with an extern declaration.
+Initialization of an external variable goes only with the definition.

+Although it is not a likely organization for this program, the functions push and pop could be defined in one file, and the variables val and sp defined and initialized in another.
+Then these definitions and declarations would be necessary to tie them together:

+Infilel:
+  extern int sp;
+  extern double vall];

+Infile2:
+  int sp = 0;
+  double val [MAXVAL] ;

+Because the extern declarations in file} lie ahead of and outside the function definitions, they apply to all functions; one set of declarations suffices for all of file1.
+This same organization would also be needed if the definitions of sp and val followed their use in one file.

 Because external variables are globally accessible, they can be used instead of argument lists to communicate data